-What is the weight limit (child's weight + weight of the child restraint) for using the LATCH anchorage system to attach the child restraint?
+Frequently Asked Questions About Installing Child Restraints With LATCH What is the weight limit (child's weight + weight of the child re- straint) for using the LATCH an- chorage system to attach the child restraint?
 65 lbs (29.5 kg) Use the LATCH anchorage system until the combined weight of the child and the child restraint is 65 lbs (29.5 kg).
-Use the seat belt and tether anchor instead of the LATCH sys- tem once the combined weight is more than 65 lbs (29.5 kg).
-Can the LATCH anchorages and the seat belt be used together to attach a rear-facing or forward-facing child restraint?
-No Do not use the seat belt when you use the LATCH anchorage system to attach a rear- facing or forward-facing child restraint.
-Can a child seat be installed in the center position using the inner LATCH lower an- chorages (Full Bench Only) ?
-No Use the seat belt and tether anchor to install a child seat in the center seating position in vehicles equipped with a Full Bench rear seat.
+Use the seat belt and tether anchor instead of the LATCH system once the combined weight is more than 65 lbs (29.5 kg).
+Can the LATCH anchorages and the seat belt be used together to attach a rear-facing or forward- facing child restraint?
+No Do not use the seat belt when you use the LATCH anchorage system to attach a rear-facing or forward- facing child restraint.
+Can a child seat be installed in the center position using the inner LATCH lower anchorages?
+No Full bench rear seat only: Use the seat belt and tether anchor to in- stall a child seat in the center seat- ing position.